PoojaGunagi/GenAI/Groq_Webloader/Readme.md

-roject Documentation: Building End-to-End Webloader RAG Application using Groq with DataStax and Cassio, Langchain This project builds a web-based application that utilizes Groq for inferencing and DataStax/Cassio for data storage.
+Project Documentation: #Building End-to-End Webloader RAG Application using Groq with DataStax and Cassio, Langchain# This project builds a web-based application that utilizes Groq for inferencing and DataStax/Cassio for data storage.
 Here's a breakdown of the project's functionalities and implementation steps:

 Project Overview